 Accommodation cost in Dubai

-Expatriates with families, or singles who can afford to pay the rental of a flat/villa/apartment, or those entitled to housing allowance, have a range of options to choose from, including studios, single, double, triple bedroom apartments, and villas, depending on the budget allocated.
-Housing rentals, of course, will vary depending on the location, be it Deira, or Bur Dubai or Jumeirah.
+Bachelors mostly share a flat for practical reasons, as sharing helps in coughing up the required payment of deposit and advance rentals.
+Expats with families, or even bachelors who can afford to pay the rental of a flat/apartment/villa, or those entitled for housing allowance, have plenty of options to choose from, including studios, single, double, triple bedroom apartments and villas, depending on the budget allocated.

 House Rental Costs